 Fringed Crochet Bag Pattern Inspo

-I’m a big fan of mixing different materials with crocheting (like flip flips, twine and leather!), so naturally, I decided to add a leather strap to this boho crochet purse.
-While I like to use thrifted leather belts for crochet bag straps, this time, I didn’t have a belt that was quite making this purse sing.
+I'm a big fan of mixing different materials with crocheting (like flip flops, twine and leather!), so naturally, I decided to add a leather strap to this boho crochet purse.
+While I like to Urban Nomad Boho Bag, this time, I didn't have a belt that was quite making this purse sing.
 So, I did what any person in the 21st century does, I looked on Amazon for a solution.

 The strap and fasters I found seemed promising, but it was only after they arrived and I put the entire crochet bag together that I decided this strap/faster combo is about the best thing ever for crocheted purses and bags.
 Not only is the leather sturdy and a beautiful shade of brown, it's complimented perfectly by the brass accessories and the natural colored yarn.